Article contents

-The best forex trading platforms in the UK are eToro, Admirals and Plus500.
-They’re all super popular, easy to use and have low fees.
-Perfect for beginners all the way to experienced traders.
+The best forex trading platforms in the UK are eToro and XTB.
+They’re all super popular and have low fees.
+Perfect for regular traders.

 Keen to trade and invest in foreign currencies (forex)?
-It’s super popular, and big money can be made for those who are successful.
+It’s super popular, and big money can be made for those who are successful – although it is difficult, and you can lose lots of cash too.

-We’ve put together the best forex trading platforms (a place to buy and sell foreign currencies) to help you set yourself up for success – a great trading platform can make a real difference to your bottom line (how much you make).
+We’ve put together the best forex trading platforms (a place to buy and sell foreign currencies) to help you set yourself up for success – a great trading platform can make a real difference.

 Without further ado, here’s the best trading platforms: